 UK's Transformative Learning will be offering FREE GRE Prep Seminars Fall 2018.
 Registration link is officially live and students can sign-up here: https://www.uky.edu/tl/gre-prep

 TOEFL Requirements (If Applicable)

-International applicants or domestic students who did not attend a high school in which English was not the primary language are required to submit TOEFL iBT scores in addition to the GRE.
-A minimum combined TOEFL iBT score of 120 is required with a minimum score of 26 in each category: Reading, Listening, Speaking, & Writing.
+International applicants or domestic students who attended a high school that was not English speaking, are required to submit TOEFL iBT scores in addition to the GRE.
+A minimum combined TOEFL iBT score of 104is required with a minimum score of 26 in each category: Reading, Listening, Speaking, & Writing.
 Refer to the TOEFL website for more information about the exam.

 Foreign Medical Graduates & International Applicants may find more information on the Admissions FAQ page.

 Patient Care Experience

 The UKPAS Program requires patient contact, however a minimum amount of hours is not set.